dlbac/DlbacAlpha/understanding_dlbac_alpha/integrated_gradients/ReadMe.md

 ### Output ###
 The script outputs attribution information for the corresponding batch.
-The output file will be exported in the result/global_interpret_result.txt file.
+The output file will be exported in the `result/global_interpret_result.txt` file.

 ## _Application of Global Interpretation_ ##

-This experimentation also works based on a trained DLBAC_alpha network.
-For simplicity, we assume the trained network is stored in /result directory.
+This experimentation also works based on a trained DLBAC_alpha network (dlbac_alpha.pth).
+We assume the trained network is stored in `/neural_network` directory.

-application_global_interpretation.py file contains all the source code related to global interpretation application experimentation (to see the impact of changing metadata values).
+`application_global_interpretation.py` file contains all the source code related to global interpretation application experimentation (to see the impact of changing metadata values).

 This python script has the required parameters, --data (dataset file path).
 For this experiment, we split our train_u4k-r4k-auth11k.sample file into two different files based on the op1 access information.
 We create a train_u4k-r4k-auth11k_grant.sample that contains all the samples with grant access on op1 operation.
 For the rest of the samples, we create a train_u4k-r4k-auth11k_deny.sample file.
 Essentially, this **train_u4k-r4k-auth11k_deny.sample** is the input to the script.
 We provide both files in **dataset/synthetic/u4k-r4k-auth11k/** directory.